 Esi inched closer to her and reached for her right hand.
 She locked her eyes in hers.
 Adwoa looked away.

-Adwoa withdrew her hand violently and went back.
+Adwoa withdrew her hand violently in protest and went back.
 “We’re going ahead, and don’t ever try calling my number again,” she ended the friendship or sisterhood without any warning.

 Esi jerked as though she had been forcefully awoke from a deep sleep.
 She looked intensely at her, counting the colours in the polo T-shirt Adwoa was wearing.
 She bathed the room with her eyes as if it was enough to cause a change of the verdict.